 Over 2,000 years later, people are still interested in the Book of Enoch.
 People can spot some of the creatures and events it describes in popular culture.
 For instance, the Nephilim are found in science-fiction television series like The X-Files and video games like Payday 2.
 Similarly, the Watchers, are found in modern science-fiction novels like James Rollins’ The Bone Labyrinth.

 Contrary to the opinions of some conspiracy theorists, the Christian church didn’t decide what books God inspired and which ones he didn’t.
-Motivation for the selection process didn’t come from consolidating power in the church or the Roman Empire’s political structure.
+The motivation for the selection process didn’t come from consolidating power in the church or the Roman Empire’s political structure.
 Instead, leaders discovered what books God inspired and compiled them to form the Bible.

 The Book of Enoch didn’t demonstrate the marks of inspiration, which is why no historic branch of the Christian faith includes it in their Bible.
 Although a few early church fathers initially advocated for using the book in churches, mostly because Jude referred to it (see below).
 Some later changed their minds after learning more about it.